 I see my dad’s eyes looking straight at the camera.
 I can almost see the snow-capped 14,000 foot Sierra Nevada Mountains that he knew awaited them.
-I think I can feel the icy creek water, cascading down canyons, over boulders and under tall pine trees, teeming with native trout, that he was envisioning.
-I think that I can see in his eyes that he knew that that spot lay straight ahead through that split-glass windshield.
+I imagine that I can feel the icy creek water cascading down canyons, over boulders and under tall pine trees, teeming with native trout that he was envisioning.
+I see in his eyes that he knew that spot lay straight ahead through that split-glass windshield.

 S I E R R A

-Exactly 44 years and four months from when my aunt took that picture, my mother gave birth to me.
-I grew up hearing stories of the month-long fishing trips my dad and his parents took to the Sierra in the summers.
+Precisely 44 years and four months from when my aunt clicked that picture, my mother gave birth to me.
+I grew up with my dad’s stories of the two-month-long fishing trips he and his parents took to the Sierra in the summers.
 We also traveled up to Bishop as I grew, traversing the same route Dad’s parents had driven all those years ago.
-By then the route was paved and our car was air-conditioned, but it was the same route Dad and his parents had driven so long ago.
-Dad always commented on how strange it was to remember a dirt road and then to see it transformed into a four-lane highway.
-Instead of a three-day journey up to the Sierra, it took us only a few hours.
-We didn’t stay as long as Dad did with his parents, but the place seeped into my life exactly as it had his.
+By then, however, the route was paved and our car was air-conditioned, but it was the same route Dad and his parents had driven so long ago.
+Dad always commented on how strange it was to remember a dirt road and then to see it transformed in such a short time into a high-speed four-lane highway.
+We didn’t stay in the Sierra as long as Dad did with his parents on our trips, but the place seeped into my life and soul exactly as it had his.

 O C E A N